Serie A golden boy Icardi looking to shine on bigger stage | Malay Mail

 The heavily tattooed 25-year-old from Rosario — also the hometown of Lionel Messi — followed the same route as his illustrious countryman to Barcelona in 2008.

-He moved to Italy in 2011 to Genoa club Sampdoria before arriving in Inter Milan five years ago, taking over as captain in 2015.
+He moved to Italy in 2011 to Genoa club Sampdoria before arriving at Inter Milan five years ago, taking over as captain in 2015.

 Luciano Spalletti, who took charge of Inter a year and a half ago, said: “He has no weakness, he is perfect.